Cost to Install a Sprinkler or Irrigation System (2026): By Zone & Yard Size

 System type is another major cost lever, and choosing correctly can reduce both upfront and long term expenses.
 There are three broad categories: in ground automatic, above ground or hose end, and drip irrigation.

 In ground automatic systems are what most homeowners picture when they think of sprinklers.
 Heads pop up from the lawn, zones run on a set schedule from a controller, and everything is buried.
 These systems cost more to install but are the most convenient, uniform, and compatible with long term turf health.
 They are also the focus of the cost ranges in this guide.
+If you are brand new to how these systems work, Lawn Sprinkler Systems: A Beginner's Guide walks through the components before you start pricing them.

 Above ground or hose end setups use portable sprinklers attached to garden hoses.
 While inexpensive, they require manual moving and timing.
 For very small yards or temporary solutions, they are economical, but for most medium and large lawns, the labor and uneven coverage eventually push people toward in ground systems.